-To issue the Write Status Register command, the $\overline{CS}$ pin must first be asserted and the opcode of 01h must be clocked into the device followed by one byte of data.
+To issue the Write Status Register command, the $\overline{\text{CS}}$ pin must first be asserted and the opcode of 01h must be clocked into the device followed by one byte of data.
 The one byte of data consists of the SPRL bit value, a don't care bit, four data bits to denote whether a Global Protect or Unprotect should be performed, and two additional don't care bits (see Table 10-2).
 Any additional data bytes that are sent to the device will be ignored.
-When the $\overline{CS}$ pin is deasserted, the SPRL bit in the Status Register will be modified and the WEL bit in the Status Register will be reset back to a logical "0".
+When the $\overline{\text{CS}}$ pin is deasserted, the SPRL bit in the Status Register will be modified and the WEL bit in the Status Register will be reset back to a logical "0".
 The values of bits 5, 4, 3, and 2 and the state of the SPRL bit before the Write Status Register command was executed (the prior state of the SPRL bit) will determine whether or not a Global Protect or Global Unprotect will be performed.
-Please refer to the "Global Protect/Unprotect" section on page 15 for more details.
-The complete one byte of data must be clocked into the device before the $\overline{CS}$ pin is deasserted, and the $\overline{CS}$ pin must be deasserted on an even byte boundary (multiples of eight bits); otherwise, the device will abort the operation, the state of the SPRL bit will not change, no potential Global Protect or Unprotect will be performed, and the WEL bit in the Status Register will be reset back to the logical "0" state.
+Please refer to the "Global Protect/Unprotect" section on page 14 for more details.

+The complete one byte of data must be clocked into the device before the $\overline{\text{CS}}$ pin is deasserted; otherwise, the device will abort the operation, the state of the SPRL bit will not change, no potential Global Protect or Unprotect will be performed, and the WEL bit in the Status Register will be reset back to the logical "0" state.

-If the $\overline{WP}$ pin is asserted, then the SPRL bit can only be set to a logical "1".
-If an attempt is made to reset the SPRL bit to a logical "0" while the $\overline{WP}$ pin is asserted, then the Write Status Register command will be ignored, and the WEL bit in the Status Register will be reset back to the logical "0" state.
-In order to reset the SPRL bit to a logical "0", the $\overline{WP}$ pin must be deasserted.
+If the \overline{WP} pin is asserted, then the SPRL bit can only be set to a logical "1".
+If an attempt is made to reset the SPRL bit to a logical "0" while the \overline{WP} pin is asserted, then the Write Status Register command will be ignored, and the WEL bit in the Status Register will be reset back to the logical "0" state.
+In order to reset the SPRL bit to a logical "0", the \overline{WP} pin must be deasserted.